DC Animated Universe

-The DC Animated Universe (DCAU, also referred to as the Timmverse or Diniverse by fans) is a shared universe centered on a group of animated television series based on DC Comics and produced by Warner Bros.
+The DC Animated Universe (DCAU, also referred to as the Timmverse or Diniverse by fans) is a shared fictional universe based on DC Comics properties and media franchise produced by Warner Bros.
 Animation.
-It began with Batman: The Animated Series in 1992 and ended with Justice League Unlimited in 2006.
-Animated feature films and shorts, comic books, video games, and other multimedia adaptations are also in the continuity.
+It began with Batman: The Animated Series in 1992 and ended with Justice League vs. the Fatal Five in 2019.
+The associated media franchise includes theatrical and direct-to-video feature films, shorts, comic books, video games, and other multimedia adaptations.